mirror/dd-wrt/src/router/python/Doc/library/curses.rst

 .. class:: Textbox(win)

    Return a textbox widget object.
-The *win* argument should be a curses :class:`WindowObject` in which the textbox is to be contained.
+The *win* argument should be a curses :ref:`window <curses-window-objects>` object in which the textbox is to be contained.
 The edit cursor of the textbox is initially located at the upper left hand corner of the containing window, with coordinates ``(0, 0)``.
    The instance's :attr:`stripspaces` flag is initially on.

    :class:`Textbox` objects have the following methods: